 There are many different types of affairs, each with its reasons “why.”
 The goal of this article is not to cause more harm, make excuses, judge, or shame anyone.
-The hope is to offer a greater understanding of the characteristics of each type of affair with the hope that a greater understanding will help you on the journey towards healing.
+The hope is to offer a greater understanding of the characteristics of each type of affair with the hope that a greater understanding will help you on the journey toward healing.

 Six Types of Affairs

 Fallen in Love

 The unfaithful spouse believes that they have fallen in love with their affair partner.
 They are convinced that they will not be happy unless they can be with this other person…their “soul mate.”
-The betrayer will often re-write their marital story to say they were never happy in their marriage to begin with.
+The betrayer will often re-write their marital story to say they were never happy in their marriage, to begin with.
 However, they also feel guilty about being in the affair.
-Many times, they will decide to stay in their marriage due to feeling of guilty or thinking it is the right thing to do.
+Many times, they will decide to stay in their marriage due to feeling guilty or thinking it is the right thing to do.

-This type of betrayal consists of ongoing extramarital, sexual behaviors such as frequenting strip clubs, watching pornography, compulsive masturbation, prostitution, multiple sexual partners, etc. Often, this type of affair is not about the marriage and the unfaithful spouse will want to save their relationship.
+This type of betrayal consists of ongoing extramarital, sexual behaviors such as frequenting strip clubs, watching pornography, compulsive masturbation, prostitution, having multiple sexual partners, etc. Often, this type of affair is not about the marriage and the unfaithful spouse will want to save their relationship.
 Typically, they are enslaved by their obsessive thoughts and compulsive behaviors to meet and satisfy their sexual longings.
 These behaviors have usually been in place longer than the relationship and would have happened regardless of their marital status.
 Often, sexual addiction must be treated before the marriage can be fully repaired.

 Wanting the Marriage and the Affair